-Thankfully, James P Smith wrote a fantastic article on this exact topic over on Christian Witness Ministries.
-Let this article be a valuable resource to ANYONE.
+Thankfully, James P Smith wrote a fantastic article on this topic over on Christian Witness Ministries.
+Let this article be a valuable resource to all.
 If you see a minister preaching mainly from the Message Bible, it is often safe to assume that your pastor is not being honest with you.

 Before – reading this article, open up biblegateway.com to see the evidence yourself.
 After you have read this article, email biblegateway.com and complain to them for promoting witch craft.
 (That is after all the Christian thing to do.)

 - Bible Versions: All preaching the same Message?